 - Dveepantra vacha (Chopachini – Smilax china)

-Special note about Acorus calamus
+Special note about Acorus Calamus

 Acorus calamus is universally known for correcting mental problems especially linked with drug over dosage and memory.
-Besides these, it is a great detoxifying herb that removes ama and establishes long lasting health.
+Beside these, it is a great detoxifying herb that removes ama and establishes long lasting health.
 Specific activity of this herb is in improving intellect naturally.